• Prepared in Faith

 • TV alerts - the Pueblo County Sheriff’s office provides updates to the following channels: KKTV11 (CBS), KOAA 5/30 (NBC), KRDO13 (ABC), and KXRM 21 (FOX).

-• Radio alerts - Emergency weather alert radios can be purchased that are battery powered, powered by a hand crank, solar powered, or a combination..
+• Radio alerts - KCCY 96.9 FM is a local radio station that broadcasts local emergency information.
+In addition, emergency weather alert radios can be purchased that are battery powered, powered by a hand crank, solar powered, or a combination.
 Having a battery powered radio is recommended because the sun is not always out and the hand crank method of power is time consuming.
 Be sure to store extra batteries.
 Solar powered and hand crank radios can be a good option for an extended power outage when batteries run out.
 Click here to learn more about the NOAA weather radio system.

 Communication Plans